OnielN14/parse-server/README.md

 -----

 As of April 5, 2017, Parse, LLC has transferred this code to the parse-community organization, and will no longer be contributing to or distributing this code.

+# Fork Changes
+The purpose of the fork is to make Parse Server fit my private project.
+In the current official repository, the LiveQuery does not show the socket connection's data such as `clientId` when the clients disconnect (ws_disconnect).
+The changes only occurs in [ParseLiveQueryServer.js](./src/LiveQuery/ParseLiveQueryServer.js)